 - If you find your line width is larger than desired, a smaller gauge may allow for finer extrusion.
 However, this might affect extrusion pressure.

-- Larger line widths than expected may also be caused from incorrect path heights, which can cause the material to smudge.
+- Larger line widths than expected may also be caused by incorrect path heights, which can cause the material to smudge.
 Try increasing path height.

 To further check/test/confirm/optimize path height, the print settings determined from the line test should be tested/confirmed through a Z-stack calibration.
 This print will determine whether your material can repeatably build upon itself layer-by-layer at your print settings.
-It will also test the .
-Accuracy of Z-drection can be determined by measuring final height of construct and comparing it to the height from the design file.
+The accuracy of Z-direction can be determined by measuring the final height of the construct and comparing it to the height from the design file.